 Many skiers and riders know Maine for its three largest resorts - Sugarloaf, Sunday River and Saddleback – all of which are in the Maine Lakes and Mountains region.

 Sugarloaf, built on 4,237-foot Sugarloaf Mountain, is a big place with runs ranging from nice and easy to OMG.
 Expansions have brought side-country and cat skiing options into the mix.
 Sunday River is big, too, sprawling across eight different peaks.
 It’s known for its mix of glades, bowls and steeps.
-Saddleback, Maine’s third-largest ski mountain, will reopen for the 2020-21 season with new ownership, a new chairlift and an expanded base lodge.
+Saddleback, Maine’s third-largest ski mountain, has a new chairlift and expanded base lodge.
 Saddleback rises 4,120 feet above the town of Rangeley, the gateway to Rangeley Lakes.

 The three biggest resorts offer many choices in lodging and dining, either slopeside or at their nearby ski towns, as well as a full menu of resort amenities such as ski and snowboard lessons, programs for racers and kids and lots of non-skiing activities.